High Bills - What to Check

 If you feel that your electric bills are higher than they should be, here are a couple of things that you can check:

 PLEASE NOTE: There are many factors that can cause your bill to vary, including the meter reading not being taken at the same time of the month, estimated readings, weather or a faulty appliance.

 1. Download and print the kWh Usage Estimate Worksheet.

 2. Enter the number of appliances you have in the NBR column.

 3. Multiply the NBR column times the kWh column to get the amount in the TOT-kWh column.

-4. To find the operating cost of your appliance, multiply the TOT-kWh column times 0.087 cents for amount in the COST column.
+4. To find the operating cost of your appliance, multiply the TOT-kWh column times the kWh cost on your Rate Schedule for amount in the COST column.

 5. Total both the TOT-kWh and COST columns.
 These should compare to your average monthly bill.

 1. Pull your main breaker.

 2. Check your electric meter disk for movement.

 3. The circular disk in the electric meter disk should stop.

 If you have a new electronic electric meter, the dashed lines on the bottom of the display should stop moving.